pchubinskiy/wdi3_final_project/README.md

 **Descriptions of any unsolved problems or major hurdles your team had to overcome**

-    ! used node request library so that AJAX calls are in middleware and API key is hidden (Sean's suggestion).
+    * used node request library so that AJAX calls are in middleware and API key is hidden (Sean's suggestion).
-    ! this app could be made mobile-responsive by running the d3 through window size conditionals and bootstrapping anything else: http://eyeseast.github.io/visible-data/2013/08/28/responsive-charts-with-d3/
+    * this app could be made mobile-responsive by running the d3 through window size conditionals and bootstrapping anything else: http://eyeseast.github.io/visible-data/2013/08/28/responsive-charts-with-d3/
-    ! what would be a good use for angular? related links, maybe to other APIs?
+    * what would be a good use for angular? related links, maybe to other APIs?
+    * Actions dropdown doesn't have working links
     !
-Actions dropdown doesn't have working links
-    * Last.fm's API doesn't return any data for genre info (even for the example request in the documentation).
+Last.fm's API doesn't return any data for genre info (even for the example request in the documentation).
-    * main.js:68 -- can I specify which object keys and array indexes are requested? (before return)
+    ! main.js:68 -- can I specify which object keys and array indexes are requested? (before return)

-    ** for potential API holes or mashups: https://developer.musicgraph.com/api-docs/v2/artists
+    ** for Last.fm tag.getIngo (genre) API hole or potential API mashups: https://developer.musicgraph.com/api-docs/v2/artists